 How to Make Quick and Easy Crème Brûlée

 Crème brûlée is a dessert consisting of a rich custard, topped with a shell of caramelized sugar.
-It often makes its appearance in the dessert choices of fine dining restaurants, although sometimes you might find it at more affordable venues as well.
-It is the perfect desert to go with a satisfying meal; its rich smoothness complementing almost any choice of food.
+It often makes its appearance in the dessert choices of fine dining restaurants, although sometimes you might find it at more affordable venues, as well.
+It is the perfect dessert to go with a satisfying meal; its rich smoothness complementing almost any choice of food.

 This is the recipe I use, adapted from my boss' recipe that we used in his restaurant.
 I use a few of my own methods as opposed to the more traditional ones.
 One of the biggest changes I make is that I choose not to scald the milk.
 Here is why:

 Note on Scalding Milk: Scalding milk, or cream, accomplishes several things: